Let Me in Your Heart Again: History

-Originating from sessions for the band's 1984 album The Works, "Let Me In Your Heart Again" was written by May and originally recorded in Los Angeles in 1983.
+Originating from sessions for the band's 1984 album The Works, "Let Me In Your Heart Again" was written by Brian May and originally recorded in Los Angeles in 1983.
 On The Chris Evans Breakfast Show in September 2014, May revealed that the band had found it impossible to complete the track, despite several versions of the lyrics being written to make it easier for Mercury to sing.
-They eventually abandoned the song.
+The band eventually abandoned the song, although it was later recorded by Anita Dobson for her 1988 studio album Talking of Love, featuring May on guitar.

 For Queen Forever, May wove together parts from each of the existing Queen versions, before he and Taylor fleshed out the music.
 Consequently, the result contains very different lyrics from Anita Dobson's 1988 version.

 "I was very pleased we had three new tracks to put on [Queen Forever]…" remarked Taylor. "'Let Me In Your Heart Again' is absolutely typical mid-period Queen… When I put the original tape on, it was so astonishingly real, like it had been recorded that morning.
 I got quite emotional about the way Freddie was doing his thing.
 It's like suddenly coming across recordings of your parents after they're gone.
 And then it turns into something rather joyful."